 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.

-And these last two verses continue our point from Daniel chapter 3.
+And these last two verses continue our lesson from Daniel chapter 3.
 Our 3 Hebrew friends knew the secret to seeking first the kingdom of God.
 Their focus was in the correct place.

 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.